Print

 Feel free to cut sweet potatoes in half if very large or to cut down baking time.
 Bake, skin-side up on parchment-lined sheet pan.

-After the sweet potatoes are stuffed, you can bake them just as they are, on the same sheet pan without the Mole Sauce if you prefer.
-Or refrigerate them for later, pulling them out and reheating as you need them.
+Refrigerate them for later, then pull them out and reheat as you need them.
 They should last 3-4 days in the fridge.

-The Mole Sauce is not authentic or traditional– it is a quick “cheater” version, but with good flavor.
+The Mole Sauce is not traditional– this is my quick “cheater” version, but with really good flavor.

 Nutrition